-A study to examine the effects of chia seeds on satiety found that adding 7-14 grams of chia seed in yogurt can lower the desire for sugary foods, decreased hunger, and lower energy intake in the next meal.
+A study examining the effects of chia seeds on satiety found that adding 7-14 grams of chia seeds to yogurt can lower the desire for sugary food, decrease hunger, and lower energy intake in the next meal.

 One serving (an ounce) of chia seeds provides 137 calories, 10 grams of fiber, and 4.4 grams of protein.

 You can add chia seeds to your oatmeal, prepare a chia seed pudding, or sprinkle them on yogurt or smoothies.
 See More, Mango Chia Pudding, Coconut Chia Salad Dressing, Chia Seeds Benefits And Nutrition.